rstudio/posit-demo-assets/R/reticulated-rmarkdown-notebook/README.md

 renv::restore()
 ```

-To render the dashboard either use the "Knit" button on the top of the IDE code pane and select "Knit to HTML" or use:
+To render the dashboard either open `rmarkdown-notebook.Rmd` use the "Knit" button on the top of the IDE code pane and select "Knit to HTML" or use:

 ```r
 rmarkdown::render("rmarkdown-notebook.Rmd")